Annual Performance Reviews (Required).

 The campus, college or administrative unit head is to ensure that an evaluation and development process is conducted for each P&A employee for which responsibility is held, and that the process is properly and fairly implemented within the unit.

 Periodic Comprehensive Reviews of Deans and Senior Administrators (Required).

 The periodic comprehensive review process for deans includes a three-year evaluation and one optional developmental assessment.
 For other senior leaders the periodic review is carried out through a developmental assessment.
 These performance reviews are based on defined leadership competencies aligned with the kinds of responsibilities held by individuals in these kinds of positions.
 They are designed to foster professional success and enhance performance effectiveness in a constructive way that supports the broad goals of leadership excellence and managerial accountability.
 They are reviews that are in addition to the reviews conducted annually by the responsible administrator/supervisor.
 The evaluative review incorporates use of a standardized survey in which assessment information is solicited from multiple reviewers, both internal and external to the University.
 The developmental assessment is a 360-degree web-based process from a more focused group of raters that typically includes subordinates, peers, and supervisors with possible inclusion of external sources.
 Coaching may be an outcome of this process.
 Responsible administrators are expected to conduct and budget for appropriate performance appraisals and are held accountable for doing so.

-The description and procedures for a comprehensive three-year evaluation and a 360-degree developmental assessment are outlined in the procedures, Reviewing and Evaluating Deans and Assessing Performance of Senior Leaders.
+The description and procedures for a comprehensive three-year evaluation and a 360-degree developmental assessment are outlined in Administrative Procedure: Assessing Performance of Senior Leaders.

 Periodic Reviews of Other Administrators (Optional).